-A component in Adobe® Flash® CS4 Professional software provides the capability to display caption data from World Wide Web Consortium (W3C) Timed Text DFXP files and caption data that is embedded in FLV files as cue points.
+A component introduced in Adobe® Flash® CS4 Professional software provides the capability to display caption data from World Wide Web Consortium (W3C) Timed Text DFXP files and caption data that is embedded in FLV files as cue points.
 The following tools and services support the necessary formats to make adding captions to video in Flash easy.

 Captionate 2 is a Windows® application that embeds caption data into FLV files as embedded cue points.
 It embeds cue points into FLV files, which can be displayed by the FLVPlaybackCaptioning component in Flash.
 Support for the DFXP caption data format was added in the July 2007 release of Captionate 2.19 as a free upgrade for Captionate 2.0 customers.